Choosing the Perfect Retail Store Colors

 When it comes to choosing fresh and enticing paint colors for retail stores, different paint colors bring out different moods in customers.
 It’s important to choose store colors that relate to your brand so customers have no trouble identifying you and your services.

-The paint you choose for your retail store requires more thought than picking a paint color.
+Your retail store colors require more thought than just picking a paint color.
 Color can have a huge influence on your customers’ behavior.

 Beyond current trends, it’s important to consider your customers, your product, your brand, and some tried and true color concepts.
 There’s not a one-size-fits-all approach here, the best paint colors for a retail store are dependent on that store.
 Here are some ideas to get you started:

 How do I Choose a Store Color Scheme?

 There are a few ways to approach determining the best paint color for your retail store.
 Start by choosing a theme that positively relates to your business and products.
 For example, if your company deals with the ocean or the beach in some way, you can create the feeling of being there by using colors that remind your customers of the sand, blue water, and sunshine.
 Most people associate the beach with fun and relaxation, which may, in turn, make them want to linger and shop a little longer.

 Or if you have a wilderness clothing company, choosing earthy colors and tones will help immerse the customer into the theme.
 Try Sherwin Williams’ Ryegrass Green (SW6423) or Sherwin Williams’ Brainstorm Bronze (SW7033) for a light but impactful brown.
 They may be more inclined to browse around if the atmosphere is something they enjoy – like the great outdoors.

 You want your customers to feel welcomed and invited into your retail space.
 Determine what mood you want them to be in while they’re shopping with you.
 Cool colors like green and blue (think Benjamin Moore Waterfall 2050-50) create a calming effect, while warm colors like oranges and browns feel reassuring.